 Have you ever wondered why it is one of the five pillars?
-Although we strive to learn about the legal rulings of fasting, we often miss out on reflecting upon its greater objectives.
+Although we strive to learn about the legal rulings of fasting, we often miss out on reflecting upon and attaining the spiritual elements of fasting.
 Fasting is a deeply spiritual act of worship.
 It is meant to transform us, both internally and externally.